 Above: Put the lentils–or other seeds–into a jar, leaving quite a bit of head space, as they will expand and grow.
 Here you can see split peas, sunflower seeds, and lentils on my kitchen counter.
 I usually fill a jar about one-quarter full with whatever I’m sprouting.

 Above: Now, through the cheese cloth, add water, and allow your seeds to soak for from two to three hours.
 Drain them through the cheesecloth, and set them on a kitchen counter or windowsill that receives light, but not direct light, and is not too cold.
 Every day, you will need to rinse the lentils.
 This keeps them damp, and prevents mold from growing among the seeds.
 Unlike the initial soak, on subsequent days simply fill the jar with water, swirl around to make sure that the water penetrates all the spaces in between the lentils, and then drain through the cheesecloth.

-After 24 hours, you should see tiny white sprouts beginning to poke up.
+After 24 hours, you should see tiny white sprouts begin to poke up.
 Continue to rinse the lentils daily until they reach desired maturity.
-I prefer lentil sprouts very young---I harvest three or four days after the initial soak.
+I prefer lentil sprouts very young–I harvest three or four days after the initial soak.
 They can, however, be allowed to grow a bit more substantially before you enjoy them.